andymcmillan/andymcmillan/markdown.md

 ![Alt text](http://farm8.staticflickr.com/7141/6796099195_c8152901b4_b.jpg "Optional title")

-* Copy the HTML output directly to your clipboard -- so you can conveniently paste it into your favorite HTML editor[^fn-export];
+* Copy the HTML output directly to your clipboard -- so you can conveniently paste it into your favorite HTML editor;
 * Export to a file.

-[^fn-export]: When copying to clipboard, **Byword** will only place the equivalent of the `body` tag contents.
-On the other hand, when exporting to a file, a complete HTML file will be generated.

 We know how much you love **Byword**'s aesthetics so we even added a little bonus to the option of exporting to a file.